-Wet & Forget Shower spray is no-scrub bath cleaner that can also be used to clean grimy clothes washers too!
+Wet & Forget Shower spray is a no-scrub bath cleaner that can also be used to clean grimy clothes washers too!
 Just spray Wet & Forget Shower inside your washing machine once a week to eliminate goopy soap buildup.

 Here’s how –

-- Spray the interior (walls, agitator, dispensers etc.) with Wet & Forget Shower.
+- Spray the interior (walls, agitator, dispensers, etc.) with Wet & Forget Shower.
 For front-load washers spray the rubber door seal and around the window as well.

 - Close the washer lid or door.
 Let sit overnight.